cloudfoundry/summit-training-classes/basics/site/README.md

 _Resolution:_ Contact Swisscom if this issue is seen, and the only option is to wait.

 ## 8. Routes

+This exercise is often quite long, and students are confused by the route-mapping.
+It may help to draw the route-mapping on a whiteboard, linking routes and apps with arrows.

 ### Answers